billdingwall/Portfolio/src/posts/kava-asset-onboarding.md

 How many people visit the app and feature.
 Serves as a measure of how interesting the value prop is, how much interest we can generate with holders of specific assets.

 ##### Total users
 The total number of users that supplied assets to the Kava platform.
 One of the top level metrics to determine health of the app.
-This metric would also be dimentioned by asset, feature and page to determine which parts of the app were the most valuable.
+This metric could also be dimensioned by asset, feature and page to determine which parts of the app were the most valuable.

  ##### Conversion rate (users/visitors)
-Of those visiters, what percentage of them actually supplied.
-This is the primarmy metric to look at for determining how much our updates were streamlining the experience.
+Of those visitors, what percentage of them actually supplied.
+This is the primary metric to look at for determining how much our updates were streamlining the experience.

 ##### Total value locked
 The total value of the assets supplied.
-Our topline company metric and the overall goal of the product team; increase TVL.
-This metric was dimensioned in the same way as users to better determine which parts of the product where most valuable.
+Our top line company metric and the overall goal of the product team; increase TVL.
+This metric was dimensioned in the same way as users to better determine which parts of the product were most valuable.

 ##### Average User (Total Value Locked/Total Users)
 Gave use insight as to the size of our users based on wallet size.
-While not a primary metric for use to determine value of features, it did give us good insight into what levers to pull for engaing different user types.
+While not a primary metric for use to determine value of features, it did give us some insight into what levers to pull for engaging different user types.

 </section>